chrisdill/raylib-cs/.github/ISSUE_TEMPLATE/new-issue-template.md

 ### Environment

-*Provide your Platform, Operating System, OpenGL version, GPU details where you experienced the issue.*
+*Provide your Platform, Operating System, OpenGL version, GPU, Raylib-cs version, Raylib version (if applicable), and details of where or how you experienced the issue.*

 ### Issue screenshot